liy/mist_cam/README.md

 # Before you start the repository make sure you run through the changes below

+# Submodules
+Run `git submodule update --init --recursive` to update all the submodules, including the nested `nanopb` submodule in `mist_messages` submodule.

+# Protobuf
+Run `CMD + SHIFT + P`, run task `Proto`.
+This will build all the necessary protobuf message structs, the protobuf message is used in MQTT to send data.

+# Edge impulse
 Go to edge impulse -> deployment

 1. Select the deployment to use C++ library